Openclutch/ahpp-mini-game/README.md

 ## Texture Atlas

-The game loads graphics from a sprite atlas placed at `assets/atlas.png` (not included in this repository).
+The game loads graphics from a sprite atlas placed at `textures.png` in the project root (not included in this repository).
 The atlas is arranged in a 24 × 16 grid.
 Sprite names and their `[column, row]` positions are defined in `assets/sprites.json`.
 Add more entries to that file to map additional textures and use them in the game via `drawSprite(ctx, name, x, y, w, h)`.